 Sleep helps them keep cool

 In the warmer climates, cats sleep for longer hours to keep themselves cooler.
-If you are from a hot climate and your cat does not sleep much, it can experience a lot of heat related health conditions such as Excessive sweating, lethargy, panting, vomiting, rstlessness and dizziness.
+If you are from a hot climate and your cat does not sleep much, it can experience a lot of heat-related health conditions such as Excessive sweating, lethargy, panting, vomiting, restlessness and dizziness.

 Not exactly.
 While most of the cats sleep between 12 to 18 hours, not every cat sticks to that pattern.
-There are multiple factors that affect and decide the sleeping pattern of a cat.
-Some of the factors would include health, age, ambient temperature and the lifestyle.
+Multiple factors affect and determine the sleeping pattern of a cat.
+Some of the factors would include health, age, ambient temperature and lifestyle.

-- Age – Kittens sleep more than the adult cats.
+- Age – Kittens sleep more than adult cats.
 It is also observed that cats tend to sleep more as they get older.
-The adult cats tend to sleep comparatively lesser.
+The adult cats tend to sleep comparatively less.

 - Lifestyle – A stray cat is likely to show signs of less sleep when compared to a house cat.
 House cats sleep comfortably as they have no threat.
-A stray cat on the other hand needs to be alert and thus has a less sleep.
+A stray cat, on the other hand, needs to be alert and thus has less sleep.

 Do All Cats Need 16 Hours of Sleep?

-It is not necessary that every cat will sleep for 16 hours a day.
-There are several factors that would affect the sleep cycle of a cat.
+Not every cat needs to sleep for 16 hours a day.
+Several factors would affect the sleep cycle of a cat.
 However, most of the cats sleep anywhere between 12 to 16 hours a day.
 The average time that cats sleep will be around 14 hours.
 The actual sleep cycle is dependent on multiple factors such as age, activity level and boredom.

-Some other breeds of cat tend to sleep more than the other breeds.
-Some of the factors that would determine the cat and its sleep cycle can include the breed, individual sleep cycles, and change in the environment.
-In case your cat dos not get enough sleep, it will display the signs of General restlessness, Excessive vocalizing, Irritability, and Moodiness.
+Some other breeds of cat tend to sleep more than others.
+Some of the factors that would determine the cat and its sleep cycle can include the breed, individual sleep cycles, and changes in the environment.
+In case your cat dos not get enough sleep, it will display the signs of General restlessness, Excessive vocalising, Irritability, and Moodiness.

 Do Cats Sleep Differently During Different Seasons?

-Yees, cats are known to be quite adaptable to the seasonal changes, and tend to sleep as per the seasons and temperatures around.
-You would fin them sleeping more during the winter months than during the summers.
+Yes, cats are known to be quite adaptable to the seasonal changes, and tend to sleep as per the seasons and temperatures around.
+You would find them sleeping more during the winter months than during the summer.
 You will also notice them sleeping a lot when it rains.

 When the winters arrive, cats know instinctively that they need to preserve energy.
 This is done by preserving the fat reserves in the body.
 It can affect the sleep patterns of the cat quite severely.